Jungle Cacao Peru: Not just any cacao brand

 This is what we mean by “taking cacao out of Nestle’s hands”.
 That said, we do not wish to compete with Nestle on scale: this would simply be continuing the status quo of business as usual, which has been so damaging to the planet and its people.

-While Caroline and Rómulo are no longer together, Jungle Cacao Peru still continues, collaborating with the families of Lucerna, who have become neighbours and friends after years living and working together in the community.
+Jungle Cacao Peru collaborates with the families of Lucerna, who have become neighbours and friends after years living and working together in the community.

 Every step, from the cacao being planted to being harvested, fermented, dried and processed into cacao and then arriving to you is accounted for.
 This is unlike a lot of cacao businesses, where cacao is bought wholesale and then passes between various vendors – being re-branded several times over – before eventually arriving at the people who consume it.